y1zhou/knowledge-base/content/series/time-series/7-spectral-analysis/index.md

 ---
 title: "Spectral Analysis"
 date: 2020-11-17T15:12:15-05:00
-summary: "" # appears in list of posts
+summary: "We talk about a method that helps us find the periodicity of a time series -- the spectral density." # appears in list of posts
 categories: ["Time Series"] # main category; shown in post metadata
 tags: ["Time Series", "Statistics", "Visualization", "R"] # list of related tags